 Unfortunately, demo accounts on the MetaTrader software expire after 30-60 days.
 In our review, we prioritized the brokers connected to platforms like cTrader and TradingView where there is no expiry on their demo accounts.

 This is beneficial as it means traders can practice for as long as possible without feeling any pressure of potentially switching to a live account.
-Also, we considered brokers that allowed users to open as many demo accounts as possible.
+We considered brokers that allowed users to open as many demo accounts as possible.

 This is a huge advantage if you are on MT4 or MT5 (whose accounts naturally expire).
 Although it means you would lose having a consistent track record, you can simply open a new account when your current one expires.